wikimedia/operations-dumps-dcat/README.md

 ## Translations

-*   Translations which are generic to the tool can be submitted as pull requests and should be in the same format as the files in the `i18n` directory.
+*   Translations which are generic to the tool are handled by [Intuition](https://github.com/Krinkle/intuition) and should be translated through [translatewiki.net](https://translatewiki.net).
 *   Translations which are specific to a project/catalog are added to the location specified in the `catalog-i18n` parameter of the config file.